 Research

-Mette works on how insights from consciousness science, literary and philosophical traditions and contemplative practice can inform approaches to meaning-making and flourishing in contemporary times and a potential post-human future.
-Her research explores questions of identity and thriving in our time of scientific authority, anti-anthropocentric sentiments, new transformative neuro- and biotechnologies and growing existential uncertainty.
+I work with theories and insights from neuroscience, literature, philosophy and contemplative practice to enable meaning-making and flourishing today and in the future.
+My research explores questions of human identity and thriving in our time of growing scientific authority, anti-anthropocentric sentiments, new transformative neuro- and biotechnologies and high existential uncertainty.

-Her current projects include investigating the convergence of Eastern contemplative insights with Western philosophical and literary traditions and using literature to create concepts of selfhood and existential frameworks that are compatible with the neuroscientific explanations of consciousness and contemporary science.
+My current projects explore the convergence of ideas of existence and personal identity in Eastern contemplative traditions, empirical neuroscience and Western literature and philosophy.
+I work with literature and Buddhist philosophy to create concepts of selfhood and existential frameworks that are meaningful and conducive to thriving while also being compatible with the scientific, reductive explanations of consciousness and reality that dominate our culture today.

-Her work also explores perceptual diversity, particularly through research on aphantasia, and its connections to different ways of experiencing reality and selfhood.
-Additionally, she works on the intersection of psychedelic experiences and literary insights, investigating the role of the poetic and aesthetic in altered states of consciousness that lead to psychological transformation.
+My work also explores perceptual diversity, particularly through research on aphantasia (which I have), and its implications for how we experience reality and selfhood.
+I also work on the intersection of psychedelic experiences and literary insights and on the development of protocols for psychedelics assisted therapy, with a particular interest in the role of poetic and aesthetic language and elements in altered states that lead to psychological transformation.

 Institutional affiliations